 Even our local groups have their own names.
 Lansing, Michigan is “The Barony of Northwoods”; Toronto, Ontario is “The Royal City of Eoforwic”; Boston, Massachusetts is “The Barony of Carolingia”; and the San Francisco Bay area is the “The Principality of the Mists”.

 Rank in the SCA, or Who are those people wearing crowns?

 The people wearing crowns are the reigning Kings and Queens.
-The heirs to the kingdom, the Prince and Princess, wear coronets which are usually a little less elaborate.
+The heirs to the kingdom, the Crown Prince and Crown Princess, wear coronets which are usually a little less elaborate.
 In principalities, the reigning Prince and Princess wear coronets, as do their heirs.

 The above ranks are common to all the SCA Kingdoms.
 Each kingdom also has its own set of awards and honors that can be given to reward a variety of skills, efforts, and achievements.

 The major activity in the SCA is our events – the opportunity for us to put on our medieval clothing, cook and serve the recipes we’ve been researching, dance the dances we’ve been practicing, socialize, and generally have a good time.
 You can find a variety of SCA events taking place almost every weekend of the year, including: Tournaments, coronations, masked balls, collegiums, inter-kingdom wars, and more.
 Activities at events can include fighting, fencing, archery, art exhibits/competitions, indoor games, feasts and royal or baronial court.